 Baby Greenwing Macaw Parrot

 Tame, young, talking Baby Greenwing Macaw Parrot for sale.
 Our Greenwing Macaw Parrot babies are people and flock socialized, and make some entertaining sounds and talking.
 Their diet consists of sprouts, veggies, fruits, seeds and pellets.
 For them to develop their full potential they have a huge aviary to learn how to fly and navigate well.
-This is very important for brain development, muscle tone, heart health, lungs, etc. They should always have access to lots of swings and toys.
-They will come with free toys and a manual on how to take care of a parrot / raise a baby parrot.
+This is very important for brain development, muscle tone, heart health, lungs, etc. The baby macaw parrots should always have access to lots of swings and toys.
+The baby parrot will come with free toys and a manual on how to take care of a parrot / raise a baby parrot.
 These are the large Central American species with a wide yellow band.
 Our babies are weaned on pellets, fruits and veggies.
 The babies are well socialized and trained to step up.
 All babies are closed banded and DNA sexing is included.

 Female Solomon Eclectus Parrot For Sale